sercankulcu/sercankulcu.github.io/_thoughts/when-you-cannot-tell-what-you-feel.md

 The emotion no longer needs to explain the entire world.

-So if I could answer the question hidden in my 2010 entry now—
+So if I could answer the question hidden in my 2010 entry now,

-Was it love, friendship, or something brotherly?—
+Was it love, friendship, or something brotherly?,

 I would probably say: